 If You Don’t Trust Yourself–Scale it Back

 I’ve mentioned this before; but if you cannot pay your credit card bills in full each month then this is not the game for you.
+If you do find yourself struggling to make ends meet, you could switch energy providers to cut back on utility bills.
 Additionally, remember the float rule–which states that If tomorrow your ability to cash out MMR purchases went away would you have serious issues with paying your credit card bill?
 If the answer to that question is yes–you should scale things back a bit.

 Another good piece of advice is to have a well set up system of accounts.
 At the most extreme keep all your “real” spending on a single card or even a debit card.
 This means your MMR’s should always balance neatly at the end of the month.
 If they don’t then something is wrong.
 Today’s post relates back to the Financial Firewall we discussed a few months ago–and also helps to keep your system of accounts as un-complicated as possible.
 Having a spare checking account to keep your real finances from your fake finances isn’t just a good firewall, it could mean never missing a payment, or coming up short.

 And finally, Milenomics is different–we’re going to plan out the miles we need, using a demand schedule, and then earn up to those amounts, booking as we go.
 When we’ve hit our targets we’ll either switch to cash back cards, or scale back our manufacturing operations.

 I’m a creature of habit.
 My habit is to check my activity on my cards, sometimes as often as daily.
 I log in, check the purchases and then log out.
 My cards fall into 5 major banks: Citi, Chase, Barclay, Amex, and FIA (Fido Amex’s).
 Logging into these and checking the accounts allows me to know the due dates for these cards, make sure the last month’s payment has posted correctly, and also verify purchases.